w3f/polkadot-wiki/docs/learn/how-to/vault-restore-account.md

 1. Download the Polkadot Vault app [from the official site](https://signer.parity.io/) and install it on your phone.

 2\.
-If this is a new installation, read through the introductory screens and click "Continue", then agree to the Terms of Service and Privacy Policy.
+If this is a new installation, read through the introductory screens and click "Continue," then agree to the Terms of Service and Privacy Policy.

 3\.
 Again, if this is a new installation, you are then prompted to enable Airplane mode, turn off WiFi, and disconnect any cables.
-Once you do these steps, click "Next".
+Once you do these steps, click "Next."

 Remember that Polkadot Vault is meant to work as cold storage and that can only be achieved if your phone is air-gapped from the outside world.